Encrypt-S/navd/database/README.md

 and that entity will be navd.

-When a client wants programmatic access to the data provided by navd, they'll likely want to use the [btcrpcclient](https://github.com/aguycalled/btcrpcclient) package which makes use of the [JSON-RPC API] (https://github.com/aguycalled/navd/tree/master/docs/json_rpc_api.md).
+When a client wants programmatic access to the data provided by navd, they'll likely want to use the [navrpcclient](https://github.com/aguycalled/navrpcclient) package which makes use of the [JSON-RPC API] (https://github.com/aguycalled/navd/tree/master/docs/json_rpc_api.md).

-However, this package could be extremely useful for any applications requiring Bitcoin block storage capabilities.
+However, this package could be extremely useful for any applications requiring Navcoin block storage capabilities.

 The default backend, ffldb, has a strong focus on speed, efficiency, and robustness.
 It makes use of leveldb for the metadata, flat files for block